 It was when working as a consultant on a project on internet strategy that I first saw the potential of the internet to disrupt entire industries and change forever the way we buy/sell/interact.
 I had to be part of that!
 That was the driver to start an innovative company as mYngle, as I knew I could make a real difference, putting in practice all I had learned in my career till then.

 Starting an innovative company meant that there was no set path I could follow.
 I had to learn and adapt along the way.
 This was true when we started, but it is also true now, as we develop in an industry that is in transition.

 Marina Tognetti: Innovation needs to add real value; everything should start and end with the customer.
 In mYngle, we nurture an obsession for customer satisfaction and look to continuously improve our service.
 We do so by constantly listening to users’ feedback and adapting accordingly, as well as leveraging new technologies to our advantage.
 We never compromised on quality, not for teachers and content, nor in the early adoption of audio/video-teaching via a virtual classroom, way before it became widely spread.

 I order to achieve innovation, being agile is paramount.
-Throughout the past years, a lot has changed in technology, needs of customers, economy and now COVID… We’ve been able to secure our position as one of the leaders in our segment by being diligent in building solid principles, work processes, and a team with the capability and will to change and adapt according to our always evolving surroundings.
+Throughout the past years, a lot has changed in technology, the needs of customers, the economy and now COVID… We’ve been able to secure our position as one of the leaders in our segment by being diligent in building solid principles, work processes, and a team with the capability and will to change and adapt according to our always evolving surroundings.